Papioani/Trip-onClick/README.md

 > **MySQL** for the database.

+The purpose of the webpage that makes trip planning a click-and-go experience.
+It displays a **20 products portfolio** and offers a shopping cart and checkout process to the customers.
+The project also aims to provide the Fromageria with a well organized and centralized database.

 # Client side

-In this repository, you will find a full stack app using React, Node/Express, Leaflet, React Leaflet, React ** Router, Framer Motion,React Player, Bootstrap, MySQL.
+In this repository, you will find a full stack app using React, Node/Express, Leaflet, React Leaflet, React Router, Framer Motion,React Player, Bootstrap, MySQL.

 **React Router** for the client side routing.
 **Material UI** as the React component library.
-**Vite\*\* as a local development server for providing better performance for the web application;
+**Vite** as a local development server for providing better performance for the web application;

 React: for creating interactive and dynamic frontend components;